 Applicability of the Rule

-Admission to or retirement from a law partnership or professional association, retirement plans and similar arrangements, and a sale of tangible assets of a law practice, do not constitute a sale or purchase governed by this Rule.
+Admission to or retirement from a law firm, retirement plan and similar arrangements, and a sale of tangible assets of a law practice, do not constitute a sale or purchase governed by this Rule.

 This Rule does not apply to the transfers of legal representation between lawyers when such transfers are unrelated to the sale of a practice.

-ABA Model Rule 1.17(a) would require the seller to cease to engage in the practice of law in a geographical area.
-This is a matter for agreement between the parties to the transfer and need not be dictated by rule.
+This Rule does not require the seller to cease to engage in the practice of law in a geographical area.
+This is a matter for agreement between the parties to the transfer.

-The language of the ABA Model Rule has also been changed to make clear that a law practice may be transferred and acquired without the necessity of a sale and that the client's consent referred to in Rule 1.17(c)(4) is only to the transfer of that client's representation.
+A law practice may be transferred and acquired without the necessity of consideration, and the client’s consent referred to in Rule 1.17(c)(3) is only to the transfer of that client’s representation.